 It opened in July 1970 on the corner of Northern Lights and Arctic to a very excited crowd.

 Completed in 1951, The Seward Highway begins in Anchorage.

-Ray Dougherty, the father of Mike Dougherty of Anchorage Memories, was a heavy equipment operator on the section of the road from Anchor town to Girdwood.
+Ray Dougherty, the father of Mike Dougherty of Anchorage Memories, was a heavy equipment operator on a section of the road from Anchorage to Girdwood.
 It was his first job in Alaska.

 The Seward Highway runs 125 miles from Anchor Town to Seward through beautiful forests, and along mountains and waterfalls.

-Alaska was purchased from Russia for 7.2 million dollars.
-The purchase was negotiated and signed by Secretary of State William Seward.
+The United States purchased Alaska from Russia for 7.2 million dollars.
+Secretary of State William Seward signed the purchase.
 This popular Alaska highway is his namesake.

 Photo by Frank K

 From Anchorage, you can see 6 mountain ranges.

 The Chugach (pictured above), Talkeetna, Tordrillo, Kenai, Alaska and the Aleutian ranges.

 On clear days, residents can see Mount Denali, the tallest mountain in North America.